jonahmackey/deepseek-s1/README.md

 ## Implementation details

-This project combines several key technologies to enable efficient RL fine-tuning:
+This project combines several important dependencies to enable efficient RL fine-tuning:

 - **vLLM**: A high-throughput, memory-efficient inference engine for LLMs that provides efficient rollout capabilities.
 It uses PagedAttention for optimized memory management.

 - **Unsloth with LoRA**: Unsloth lowers the compute requriements by patching vLLM and TRL to work together efficiently.
 It also implements parameter-efficient fine-tuning using LoRA (Low-Rank Adaptation).

-- **TRL (Transformer Reinforcement Learning)**: A library that implements various online RL algorithms for LLMs, including GRPO (Generative Reinforcement Policy Optimization), PPO, and others.
+- **TRL (Transformer Reinforcement Learning)**: A library that implements various online RL algorithms for LLMs, including GRPO (Group Relative Policy Optimization), PPO, and others

 - **Singularity**: A containerization solution for HPC environments that allows us to package all dependencies in a single image file (SIF).